bundesAPI/deutschland/README.md

 # Deutschland
-A python package that combines access to the most valuable dataset of Germany.
+A python package that gives you easy access to the most valuable datasets of Germany.

 ## Installation
 ```bash